 Dr. Urquhart returned to Scotland for his formal medical training.
 He graduated from the Royal College of Physicians of Edinburgh in 1883.
 Dr. Urquhart’s name appears on birth and death records in the Merlin area as early as 1881 .
 He was known to see patients in the surrounding area’s of Romney and Raleigh Townships.
-Dr. Urquhart advertised his practice in Merlin in the 1885 Ontario Business Directory and Gazetteer.
+Dr. Urquhart advertised his medical practice in Merlin in the 1885 Ontario Business Directory and Gazetteer.

 He married Emma Augusta Wynkoop on the 15th of December, 1892 in Grand Rapids, Michigan.
-Mrs. Urquhart was born in January of 1869 in Crestline, Ohio.
-She was the 3rd of 6 children born to Henry William Wynkoop and the former Mary Wilson.
-She was the 2nd of 6 children.
-Her siblings were Agnes, Burnett, Orrin, Percy and Alvin and her father was a telegraph operator.
+Mrs. Urquhart was born on the 29th of January, 1869 in Crestline, Ohio.
+She was the 3rd of 6 children born to Henry William Wynkoop and the former Mary Cincinnata Wilson.
+Her father was a telegraph operator and her siblings were; Robert Bennett Wynkoop, Agnes Farrar Wynkoop, Orrin Booth Wynkoop, Percy Gerardus Wynkoop and James Alvin Wynkoop.

-According to the 1900 U.S. census Dr. and Mrs. Urquhart were residing at 56 North Ave., in Rochester, New York and 10 years later they were still in Rochester, but residing at 442 Monroe Avenue.
+According to the 1900 U.S. Census Dr. and Mrs. Urquhart were residing at 56 North Ave., in Rochester, New York and 10 years later they were still in Rochester, but residing at 442 Monroe Avenue.
 In the Rochester, New York “Societies and Associations” catalogue (Volume 35), Dr. Urquhart is listed as the physician for the Scottish Society.

-In the 1913 Los Angeles, California City Directory, they were living at 442 S. Boyle Avenue in Los Angeles.
+In the 1913 Los Angeles, California City Directory, Dr. and Mrs. Urquhart were living at 442 S. Boyle Avenue in Los Angeles.
 His medical office was located at 426 West 5th Ave.
 Rm.
-800. When the 1920 U.S. Census was taken, Dr. and Mrs. Urquhart lived at 709 Twenty Third Street in Los Angeles.
+800. When the 1920 U.S. Census was taken, Dr. and Mrs. Urquhart resided at 709 Twenty Third Street in Los Angeles.

 Mrs. Urquhart died on the 13th of January 1960.
 At the time of her death, she resided at 400 S. Euclid Ave. in Los Angeles.
 She was buried at the Hollywood Cemetery.